Skip to main content

 Q&A with Professor Nadia Massoud, Fintech and Blockchain for New Economies short course facilitator

-Fintech and blockchain technology is transforming the future of business.
-It has the potential to disrupt almost every industry from accounting to health, and from human resources to corporate governance.
 Melbourne Business School Professor of Finance Nadia Massoud is internationally acclaimed for her expertise in the financial intermediaries of blockchain and digital currency.
 As the facilitator of our Fintech and Blockchain for New Economies short course, she shares insights on the importance of the technology, its applications, and its future opportunities amid regulatory and environmental considerations.

 Professor Nadia Massoud